 - With the turkey buttered and meat thermometers in place, put the turkey in the preheated oven on the middle rack adjusted so that the turkey is in the middle of the oven.

 - Let the turkey roast in the oven until the breast reaches 150 degrees F. At that point, take the turkey out of the oven and cover only the breast area tightly with aluminum foil.
 This helps to slow down the cooking process of the breast so that the thigh (which usually takes longer to cook) has time to catch up and come to temp.
 Again, if you don’t have a meat thermometer and are using time to judge the turkey, cover the breast for the last 45 minutes of cooking.
+If the legs (not the thigh) are looking pretty well cooked where the meat is pulling away from the bone, you can also put a little foil on them to keep them from drying out, but don’t stress about it.
+Legs are forgiving because they’re always good!

 - Check the turkey periodically until the breast reaches 165 degrees F and the thigh reaches between 165 F and 180 F max.
 Some recipes say that the thigh needs to be 180 F, but the revised USDA standards say that 165 all over is safe.
 Staying close to 165 will also yield the juiciest turkey.
-A turkey will typically take about roughly 15 minutes per pound.
+Again, a turkey will typically take about roughly 15 minutes per pound.

 - Then remove the turkey from the oven and tent it with aluminum foil (that means loosely place some foil over it, but don’t cover it tightly or seal the foil down) to let it rest for at least 20 minutes to an hour before carving/serving.
 This will allow the juices to redistribute in the turkey.